streamingfast/hivemapper-fleet-management/Create-Accounts-for-Your-Drivers.md

 <img src=Create-Accounts/19.png>

-And paste it into the Add Driver window of your Fleet Owner account (your primary browser profile).
+Paste the address into the Add Driver window of your Fleet Owner account (your primary browser profile).
 You'll then be able to copy the link

 <img src=Create-Accounts/20.png>